AAGaming00/Material-You-Apps/README.md

 > A counter app with really beautiful material you designs and animations!
 ---

+## More about tags

+`☕` - A specialty tag, the best apps in my opinion!

+`🧋` - An App whos code is public!

+`🍵` - An app that requires additional steps to install or get material you!

+`🫖` - An app that costs money!

+`🥤` - An app that is Modified by a independent/unofficial developer

+`🧉 Github/Play Store/XDA, etc.` - The website/app in which the apps are stored!

+---

 ## 🆕 Whats New!
 - Added the nightlies of the Aurora Store!
 - Fixed Typo's